-Home Construction Terms: A thru C
+Home Construction Terminology: A thru C

 Air Return: A series of ducts in air conditioning system to return used air to air handler to be reconditioned.